Book Giveaways as a Valuable Promotional Tool

-One way giveaways work as a book promotion strategy is for newer writers to receive endorsements from major, established authors during giveaways.
-When Sarah Pekkanen’s first novel, The Opposite of Me, came out, she benefited from having Jennifer Weiner, an established author, plug her work on blogs, Twitter and Facebook.
+Another way giveaways work as a book promotion strategy is for newer writers to receive endorsements from prominent, established authors during giveaways.
+When Sarah Pekkanen’s first novel, The Opposite of Me, came out, she benefited from having Jennifer Weiner, an established author, plug her work on blogs and social media.
 Results of the book promotion effort?
 Pekkanen’s Amazon.com ranking leaped from about 200,000 to 62 in as little as one day.
 Pekkanen also learned what other writers have learned: “Authors didn’t have to wrestle over scraps of media attention; we could boost each other instead.”

-To determine if book giveaways are effective book promotion practice, Smith Publicity encourages authors to market their giveaways at their blogs, in press releases, on social media networks, their newsletters and other forms of direct marketing.
-One or more days into giveaways, check book sales at sites like Amazon.com and BarnesandNoble.com.
-It’s also important for authors to check their book sales several days after giveaways have ended.
-After all, authors don’t just want their sales to increase during giveaways, they also want their sales to increase after giveaways end.
+To get the most mileage out of book giveaways, the book publicists at Smith encourage authors to cross-promote their giveaways in blog posts (both on your author’s blog and as a guest poster on other blogs), in press releases, on social media, and in email newsletters.
+One or more days into giveaways, check your book sales at major online booksellers to see if you see the desired impact.
+It’s also essential for authors to review their book sales several days after giveaways have ended.
+After all, you don’t just want your sales to increase during giveaways.
+You also wish to see the numbers stay up after the giveaway ends.